Billy Joel: 1994–2013: Touring and new singles

 Joel's Greatest Hits Volume III yielded "To Make You Feel My Love" (a Bob Dylan cover) and "Hey Girl".
 During his Central Park concert in 1997, Joel performed with Garth Brooks, who had reached No. 1 on Billboards country charts in 1991 with a recording of the song "Shameless" from Joel's 1989 album.
 On March 15, 1999, Joel was inducted into the Rock and Roll Hall of Fame by Ray Charles.
-In his speech, Charles mentioned "Baby Grand", the duet Joel had written for the them which appeared on his 1986 album The Bridge.
+In his speech, Charles mentioned "Baby Grand", the duet Joel had written for them which appeared on his 1986 album The Bridge.

 On October 4, 1997, two classical piano pieces composed by Joel, "The Soliloquy" and "Reverie", were first heard in public.
 Both played by Yuliya Gorenman at the Seiji Ozawa Hall in Lenox, Massachusetts, a recording of her performance of "Reverie" was broadcast nine days later on WNYC-FM and WSHU-FM.

 On December 31, 1999, Joel performed at New York's Madison Square Garden.
 At the time, Joel said that it would be his last tour and possibly his last concert.
 Two of his performances from that night, "We Didn't Start the Fire" and "Scenes from an Italian Restaurant" were filmed and featured that night as part of ABC's special New Year's Y2K coverage.
 The concert (dubbed The Night of the 2000 Years) ran for close to four hours and was later released as 2000 Years: The Millennium Concert.

 In 2001, Joel released Fantasies & Delusions, a collection of classical piano pieces composed by Joel and performed by Hyung-ki Joo.
 Joel often uses bits of these pieces as interludes in live performances, and some of them are part of the score for the hit show Movin' Out.
 The album topped the classical charts at No. 1.
-Joel performed "New York State of Mind" live on September 21, 2001, as part of the America: A Tribute to Heroes benefit concert, and on October 20, 2001, along with "Miami 2017 (Seen the Lights Go Out on Broadway)", at the Concert for New York City in Madison Square Garden.
-That night, he also performed "Your Song" with Elton John.